All Episodes

 The Democrats really laid themselves open in how they drafted this act.

-Judge Vincent is not totally out of line in saying that severability was put at issue when they did not include the clause.
+Judge Vinson is not totally out of line in saying that severability was put at issue when they did not include the clause.

 Actually, I think it's kind of moot because the whole law was unworkable anyway without the mandate.

-So you take the mandate away, the rest of the law falls by the wayside anyway.
+So you take the mandate away, the rest of the law falls by the wayside anyway, in virtually every which way that they promised it and promoted it.

-Last night, uh, also on TV, Representative Jim Moran from Virginia discussion about the health care reform got a question.
+Last night, also on TV, Representative Jim Moran from Virginia, discussion about the health care reform, got a question.

 What's your argument for why it is constitutional?